 2012 NFCA Midwest Staff of the Year

-In addition to the success Missouri has seen on the field, Earleywine's squad has received record marks in the classroom, finishing the 2008 campaign with a combined 3.36 grade-point average, the highest GPA since the creation of the program in 1975.
+In addition to the success Missouri has seen on the field, Earleywine's squad has received exemplary marks in the classroom.
+Mizzou posted a 994 NCAA Academic Progress Rate (APR) for the 2011-12 academic year, the second highest mark for an SEC softball program.
 In 2011, Missouri led the Big 12 with a 997 APR rate for the softball team, while 10 Tigers were named to the Academic All-Big 12 list, the most in the league.
-They followed that up with eight in 2012, and went on to have three Academic All-Americans crowned in Fleming, Thomas and Jenna Marston, tying the program record for most in a year, set in 1991.
+They followed that up with eight in 2012.

 Prior to his career at Missouri, Earleywine spent five seasons at Georgia Tech, of which he served as head coach for the final three.
-Earleywine's teams made five consecutive appearances in the NCAA Regional Tournament, finishing runner-up on three occasions.
+Earleywine's teams made five consecutive NCAA Regional appearances, finishing runner-up on three occasions.
 The Ramblin' Wreck claimed Atlantic Coast Conference (ACC) regular season and tournament titles in 2005 and to his credit, Earleywine was named the 2005 ACC Coach of the Year.

 Named the top assistant coach at Georgia Tech in 2002, Earleywine served as the hitting and infield coach.
 During his two seasons as assistant coach, the Ramblin' Wreck hitters broke 16 school records and two conference records.